coastline

 Mendocino headlands state park

-The vast stretch of coastline between San Francisco and the Lost Coast of far northern California shares characteristics similar to those found in Big Sur - tall cliffs, rocky coastline, and sea stacks of every shape and size.
-As beautiful as the California coast is, Mendocino Headlands State Park definitely stands out as a highlight.
-As its name implies the peninsula is a series of headlands that meet the ocean along steep cliffs.
-The ocean water rushes in and between the towering rocks, churning its way around, and making for amazing long-exposure photographs.
+The vast stretch of coastline between San Francisco and the Lost Coast in far northern California shares characteristics with those found in Big Sur—tall cliffs, rocky coastline, and sea stacks of every shape and size.
+Among the highlights of this beautiful coast is Mendocino Headlands State Park.
+True to its name, the park features a series of headlands meeting the ocean along steep cliffs.
+The ocean water rushes in and between the towering rocks, creating dynamic scenes perfect for long-exposure photography.

 Mendocino Headlands State Park, California